tpbadger/DL-projects/Racket Classifier/Racket Classifier.md

 </table>

 Nice so changing the learning rate to make it more granular we are getting 96% accuracy!
-Lets save those weights!
+Lets save those weights and test it with some photos ive taken.

 ```python